sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-02/drill/math-fundamentals.md

   <tr>
     <td><strong>Exponent (Power, Index)</strong></td>
     <td>
       A number denoted by a small numeral placed above and to the right of a numerical quantity, which indicates the number of times that quantity is multiplied by itself.
 In the case of X^n, it is said that X is raised to the power of n.
-When aand b are non-zero real numbers and p and q are integers, the following rules of power apply:<br><br>
+When a and b are non-zero real numbers and p and q are integers, the following rules of power apply:<br><br>
       ap x aq = ap + q<br><br>
       (ap)q = apq<br><br>
       (a1/n)m = am/n<br><br>